Our Favourite Foodie Movies & Droolworthy Scenes

 Another animated classic, with a classic dish thrown in for good measure – who could forget Lady and the Tramp sharing a mutual strand of spaghetti… the romance of it all!
 Not only will does this scene want to make us run out and eat bowlfuls of Spaghetti Meatballs it also makes us want to go out and rescue all the dogs.
 Romance, Italian food and cute pups, it’s a trifecta for success.

-And Our Best Food Movies In General
+Our Best Food Movies

 The Hundred-Foot Journey